Throughout the course of your career, you may encounter a time when a complaint is made against you or the services you provide.

 Receiving a complaint can be a very stressful experience for the doctor as well as the patient or advocate.

-For help, counselling and personal support, doctors can call the BMA's 24 hour counselling service on 0330 123 1245.
+For help, counselling and peer support, doctors can call the BMA's 24 hour Wellbeing support services on 0330 123 1245.

-They will be given the choice of speaking to a counsellor or details enabling them to contact a doctor-adviser.
-These services are available to any doctor or medical student who is a BMA member.
+They will be given the choice of speaking to a counsellor or details enabling them to contact peer support.
+These services are available to any doctor or medical student.

 Other sources of support for doctors